david-gary/onlineStoreTemplate/SRS.md

 In this section, you should list use cases for the project.
 Use cases are a thorough description of how the system will be used.
 Each group member must supply at least two use cases.
 Each use case should be written in the following format:

-* **ID:** A unique identifier for the use case.
-This should be a number that is unique across the entire document (something like UC-1, UC-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Description:** A description of the use case that gives the user a high-level overview of how the system is interacted with.
-  * **Actors:** A list of the actors that are involved in the use case.
-Only include the actors that are directly involved.
-Actors are the people or things that interact with the system.
-For example, when ordering at a fast food restaurant, one might have the following actors: the customer, the cashier, and the cook.
-But only the customer and the cashier are directly involved in the use case of ordering food.
-The cook is not directly involved in the use case of ordering food.
-  * **Preconditions:** A list of the preconditions for the use case.
-This should be a list of the preconditions for the use case, which are the conditions that must be met before the use case can be executed.
-Continuing with the restaurant example, the customer must have money in their wallet and the cashier must be logged in to the system before the use case of ordering food can be executed.
-  * **Postconditions:** A list of the postconditions for the use case.
-This should be a list of the postconditions for the use case, which are the conditions that must be met after the use case has been executed.
-Continuing with the restaurant example, the customer must have their food and the cashier must have the customer's money after the use case of ordering food has been executed.

-UC-7
+* **ID:** UC-7
-  Description: The customer is virtual window shopping and is navigating around the website.
+  * **Description:** The customer is virtual window shopping and is navigating around the website.
-  Actors: The customer
+  * **Actors:** The customer
-  Precondition: The customer can connect to the website
+  * **Preconditions:** The customer can connect to the website
-  Postcondition: The customer should feel that navigation was simple and clear.
+  * **Postconditions:** The customer should feel that navigation was simple and clear.
 The customer should not feel confused by going through our website.

-UC-8
+* **ID:** UC-8
-  Description: The customer is trying to remove items from their shopping cart.
+  * **Description:** The customer is trying to remove items from their shopping cart.
-  Actors: The customer
+  * **Actors:** The customer
-  Precondition: The customer can connect to the website, the shopping cart is functional, the customer has put items in the shopping cart.
+  * **Preconditions:** The customer can connect to the website, the shopping cart is functional, the customer has put items in the shopping cart.
-  Postcondition: The customer's shopping cart no longer has the item in the shopping cart.
+  * **Postconditions:** The customer's shopping cart no longer has the item in the shopping cart.
 If the shopping cart only has that item, it should be empty and unable to proceed to checkout.

 ## User Stories

 In this section, you should list user stories for the project.
 User stories are a short description of how a user will be interacting with the system.
 Each group member must supply at least two user stories.
-Each user story should be written in the following format:
+Each user story should be written in the following format

-* **ID:** A unique identifier for the user story.
-This should be a number that is unique across the entire document (something like US-1, US-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Type of User:** The type of user that the user story is for.
-This should be a single word that describes the type of user.
-For example, a user story for a customer might be `Customer` and a user story for an administrator might be `Admin`.
-  * **Description:** A description of the user story that gives a narrative from that user's perspective.
-This can be any length, but it must paint the picture of what the user wants to do, how they intend to do it, why they want to, and what they expect to happen.

-  US-7
+  * **ID:** US-7
-    Type of User: Customer
+    * **Type of User:** Customer
-    Description: The customer found our website and is interested in purchasing a piece of our jewelry.
+    * **Description:** The customer found our website and is interested in purchasing a piece of our jewelry.
 They browse the site, put an item in their shopping cart, click on the shopping cart icon, get taken to a checkout page, and confirm the order with an address and card information.
-  US-8
+  * **ID:** US-8
-    Type of User: IT
+    * **Type of User:** IT
-    Description: The customer has a question about the website or has problems purchasing their items.
+    * **Description:** The customer has a question about the website or has problems purchasing their items.
 They can send their issues to the provided email to have it checked out.

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format:

-* **Term:** The term that is being defined.
-This should be a single word or phrase that is being defined.
-  * **Definition:** A definition of the term.
-This should be a short description of the term that is being defined.
-This should be a single sentence that describes the term.
+  * **Term:** shopping cart

-  shopping cart: software to allow customers to select products and buy them on the web.
+    * **Definition:** software to allow customers to select products and buy them on the web.